Understanding Piles: A Complete Guide to Causes, Symptoms, and Treatment

 • Legumes, nuts, and seeds

-A diet high in fiber softens stools and makes bowel movements easier.
+A fiber-rich diet softens stool and makes bowel movements easier and less painful.

 Lifestyle Shifts That Make a Difference